Home visit: How we live big in a small space

 A big world view

 “Our kitchen has been a place of discovery for me.
 I’m a doctor with two artist sisters and a photographer husband – I’m not the creative one!
 Last year we had a small kitchen fire.
 In the process of fixing the damage, I thought how I could warm up the cool whiteness of this room.
-I added wood and color, gray walls, blue crockery, green plants.
-I was creating – a feeling of coziness and welcome.”
+I added wood and colour, grey walls, blue crockery, green plants.
+I was creating – a feeling of cosiness and welcome.”

 Display small reminders of happy times

 “We’re on a journey to make this home more like us.
 Home was Rio.
-The pattern of the black waves on these IKEA plates reminds me of Copacabana.
-I like being able to see them.
-That’s why I love the picture ledges we’ve hung in the kitchen.
+I love the picture ledges we’ve hung in the kitchen.
 I can store things, but also display them.
 My cookbook collection that I always use, some trinkets and plants.
 It adds character to the room without clutter.”

 A small spot full of joy

 The good part of living small is being together.
-We tend to live close, sharing our lives and being together most of the time.
+That’s how we tend to live – close, sharing our lives and being together most of the time.
 A small house is good for that.
 To bring us together.”

 Create positive vibes

 “We’re a family that cheers life.
 We really do!
 Every Friday, we celebrate.
 Everything that happens – even the little things.
 We have a party in the living room with games and food at the coffee table.
 This is a room made to bring the family together.
 The sofa was our first ever IKEA purchase.
 It’s a sofa-bed so family and friends can sleep well when they visit!”